-The graceful, curving blooms of calla lilies (Zantedeschia spp.) are a staple at florists, and make an attractive addition to your own home-grown bouquets.
-Callas grow outdoors in U.S. Department of Agriculture plant hardiness zones 8 through 11, and in other climates you can treat them as an annual or dig up and store the bulbs indoors over winter.
+The graceful, curving blooms of calla lilies (Zantedeschia spp.) are a staple at florists and make an attractive addition to your own home-grown bouquets.
+Callas are bulb plants that grow outdoors in U.S. Department of Agriculture plant hardiness zones 8 through 11.
+They can bloom all year in warmer climates.

 Video of the Day

 Use a clean, sharp pruning tool to cut calla lily flower stems.
 Dull blades mess up the stems as you cut.
 Make your cuts near the base of the plant.
 This prevents the cut stems from ruining the garden aesthetic.
 Removing the flower stems does not hurt the plants.